 Preterm Labor and Premature Delivery

 One of the greatest dangers a baby faces is being born too early, before his or her body is mature enough to survive outside the womb.
 The lungs, for example, may not be able to breathe air, or the baby's body may not generate enough heat to keep warm.

-A full-term pregnancy lasts about 38 to 40 weeks.
+A full-term pregnancy lasts about 40 weeks.
 Having labor contractions before 37 weeks of pregnancy is called preterm labor.
-A baby born before 37 weeks of pregnancy is considered a premature baby who is at risk of complications of prematurity, such as immature lungs, respiratory distress, and digestive problems.
+Also, a baby born before 37 weeks is considered a premature baby who is at risk of complications of prematurity, such as immature lungs, respiratory distress, and digestive problems.

-A small percentage of women, mostly first-time mothers, may have a labor that lasts too long, sometimes called "failure to progress."
+A small percentage of women, mostly first-time mothers, may have a labor lasts too long, sometimes called "failure to progress."
 Both the mother and the baby are at risk for several complications, including infections, if the amniotic sac has been ruptured for a long time and the birth doesn't follow.

 "Presentation" refers to the part of the baby that will appear first from the birth canal.
 In the weeks before your due date, the fetus usually drops lower in the uterus.
 Ideally, for labor, the baby is positioned head-down, facing the mother's back, with its chin tucked to its chest and the back of the head ready to enter the pelvis.
 That way, the smallest possible part of the baby's head leads the way through the cervix and into the birth canal.
 This normal presentation is called vertex (head down).

 Because the head is the largest and least flexible part of the baby, it's best for the head to lead the way into the birth canal.
 That way, there's little risk that the baby's body will make it through the birth canal, but the head will get caught.